murex/murex-coding-dojo/Beirut/Session10-FairLand/README.md

 8. I understood the problem because of the discussion
 9. Discussions gave us ore than one algorithms
 10. To be continued in a later session

+#Retrospective - Second Session
+1. Too much discussion, we go lost with the different ideas
+2. We lost time in discussion
+3. Time difference between sessions was too long
+4. We should have reread the code ahead time
+5. Very nice
+6. I like the session even if we didn't write enough code